 - The spot may appear flat with unclear border and irregular shape

 - Each spot could usually be two to eight centimeter wide

 - The texture of the surrounding skin would be normal

 The birthmark may also appear on the face, limbs, or any other part of the body and are called Ectopic Mongolian Spots.
 In rare cases, it can be mistaken for bruises that may arise due to trauma or child abuse.

 Mongolian blue spots may sometimes cover large areas of the skin.
-However, these spots are not cancerous and are mostly benign.
-There won’t be any changes in the skin other than the colorof the birthmark.
+However, these spots are not cancerous and are mostly benign birthmarks.
+There won’t be any changes in the skin other than the color of the birthmark.